Abstract Window Toolkit: Architecture

-Neither AWT nor Swing are inherently thread safe.
+Neither AWT nor Swing is inherently thread safe.
 Therefore, code that updates the GUI or processes events should execute on the Event dispatching thread.
 Failure to do so may result in a deadlock or race condition.
 To address this problem, a utility class called SwingWorker allows applications to perform time-consuming tasks following user-interaction events in the event dispatching thread.

 Mixing AWT and Swing components

 Where there is a Swing version of an AWT component it will begin with J- and should be used exclusively, replacing the AWT version.
 For example, in Swing, only use JButton, never Button class.
 As mentioned above, the AWT core classes, such as Color and Font, are still used as-is in Swing.